Hashimoto’s Thyroiditis: Causes, Symptoms, and Support Strategies

 - RT3 less than a 10:1 ratio RT3:FT3

 - TPOab and TgAb < 4 IU/ML or negative

-To diagnose Hashimoto’s thyroiditis or any other thyroid issues, I only recommend the Complete Thyroid Test.
-It is the most comprehensive and reliable thyroid tests out there.
+To diagnose Hashimoto’s thyroiditis or any other thyroid issues, I recommend the Comprehensive Blood Analysis.
+It is the most comprehensive and reliable lab test you can find.
 Besides testing your TSH, FT4, FT3, RT3, TPOab, and TgAb levels, it tests for other important factors that may affect your thyroid function.

 - Vitamin D (25 – OH) Levels: Low vitamin D3 levels are commonly found in those with thyroid disorders.

 - CBC and Chem Test: Anemia also commonly affects those with thyroid disorders.
 Elevated liver enzymes are also part of this test, since poor liver functioning may lead to altered T4-T3 conversion and metabolic problems.